jasonbot/weblog/content/engineering-virtues/be-an-iceberg.md

 Always have a strategic reserve of competence.

-> This is not an advocacy of actual laziness, it is pace-setting to prevent burnout and preparation to in anticipation of future needs.
+> This is not an advocacy of actual laziness, it is pace-setting to prevent burn out and preparation to in anticipation of future needs.